ethereumclassic/ethereumclassic.github.io/content/blog/2022-11-11-the-ethereum-classic-safe-multisignature-wallet-explained/index.md

 Battle tested means it has been proven to be secure over a long time, and flexible means that users may at any time remove and replace signatory addresses as well as change the number of signatures required to send transactions.

-In this video we will explain what are multisig wallets, what is the ETC Safe wallet, how it works, and how to create your first multisig wallet on ETC.
+In this article we will explain what are multisig wallets, what is the ETC Safe wallet, how it works, and how to create your first multisig wallet on ETC.

 ## 1. What Are Multisignature Wallets?